-If an employee who has unused sick leave accrued is laid off and subsequently re-employed in a permanent position, such sick leave credits shall be restored to him/her upon reemployment.
-The employee shall not have any portion of sick leave credits restored for which he/she received compensation at the time of or subsequent to the day of layoff.
+If an employee who has unused sick leave accrued is laid off and subsequently re-employed in a permanent position, such sick leave credits shall be restored to the employee upon reemployment.
+The employee shall not have any portion of sick leave credits restored for which they received compensation at the time of or subsequent to the day of layoff.

 16.6.
 Incapacity to Perform Duties

-If the appointing authority has been informed through a doctor’s report of a medical examination that an employee is not capable of properly performing his/her duties, he/she may require the employee to absent himself/herself from work until the incapacity is remedied.
+If the appointing authority has been informed through a doctor’s report of a medical examination that an employee is not capable of properly performing their duties, the appointing authority may require the employee to remain absent from work until the incapacity is remedied.
 During such absence the employee may utilize any accumulated sick leave, vacation, holiday and compensatory time.